nanopen

 Boxcar scars result from inflammatory acne that destroys collagen in the skin, leading to a hollow or indented appearance.

-• Rationale: Moderate-depth needles are sufficient to treat the dermal layers affected by boxcar scars.
+• Moderate-depth needles are sufficient to treat the dermal layers affected by boxcar scars.

 Rolling Scars